Published on July 17, 2018

 Before we begin, let me get something straight.

-If your interviewer doesn’t ask about your previous job, then there’s no need to bring up.
+If your interviewer doesn’t ask about your previous job, then there’s no need to bring it up.
 You still want to look like the best candidate for the job, and talking about why you got fired when your interviewer didn’t ask may seem like you’ve got a bone to pick.

 However, your work history is there to see on your resume, so if the hiring manager does ask, it’s best to have a response ready for that possibility.
 Don’t try to lie about it.
 It’s best to come clean about what happened with your previous job than to hide it.
 Remember that your interviewer can reference check and find out what happened through your old employer.
-Also understand that you aren’t alone here; there are plenty of job seekers who have been in this situation before and have been successful.
-So, if you’re feeling unsure on where to get started, here are some tips to get you prepared.
+Also, understand that you aren’t alone here; there are plenty of job seekers who have been in this situation before and have been successful.
+So, if you’re feeling unsure of where to get started, here are some tips to get you prepared.

 3 Things to Consider When Telling Your Interviewer You’ve Been Fired